Lexevolution/Skyfrost-Unofficial-Docs/API/README.md

 # Resonite API

+> [!WARNING]
-This is a work in progress, some examples are missing or incomplete, some might be assuming the wrong thing, don't hesistate to fix stuff.
+> This is a work in progress, some examples are missing or incomplete, some might be assuming the wrong thing, don't hesistate to fix stuff.

 # Generalities